John White Exonerated

 From behind bars, John reached out to the Georgia Innocence Project for help.
 Through the efforts of GIP, the Georgia Bureau of Investigation performed DNA testing that proved John was innocent of the crimes he had been convicted of in 1980.
 Microscopic analysis, the best technology available at the time, had indicated that hairs from the crime scene were “similar enough” to provide a match.

 However, modern DNA testing of those hairs has now proven conclusively that they do not belong to John.
-Further, the results of this DNA testing revealed that the actual source of the hairs, and led prosecutors to the actual perpetrator—a man who had been present at the same line-up where John’s alleged victim identified him as her attacker.
+Further, the results of this DNA testing revealed the actual source of the hairs, and led prosecutors to the actual perpetrator—a man who had been present at the same line-up where John’s alleged victim identified him as her attacker.

 With the help of the Georgia Innocence Project, John was released from Macon State Prison and exonerated on December 10, 2007.